 The next decision point is with journal publishers.
 A group of publishers issued the following joint statement:

-“We remain committed to the ideals of science and scholarship as a global community. .… we continue to publish and distribute manuscripts from authors in these countries in the independent way set out in the COPE guidelines for research which states: ‘Editorial decisions should not be affected by the origins of the manuscript, including the nationality, ethnicity, political beliefs, race, or religion of the authors.’
+“We remain committed to the ideals of science and scholarship as a global community. …we continue to publish and distribute manuscripts from authors in these countries in the independent way set out in the COPE guidelines for research which states: ‘Editorial decisions should not be affected by the origins of the manuscript, including the nationality, ethnicity, political beliefs, race, or religion of the authors.’
 Multi-Publisher Statement (31 Mar 2022), https://mailchi.mp/4851e2a74119/joint-publisher-statement

 This is not a binding agreement.
 Elsevier’s Journal of Molecular Structure has chosen to separate the authors’ nationality from the location in which they are doing research by banning articles published by Russian institutions.
 This is not an Elsevier policy.
 Statement from the Editors of the Journal of Molecular Structure